 In this section we define a couple more operations with vectors, and prove a few theorems.
 These definitions and results are not central to what follows, but we will make use of them frequently throughout the remainder of the course on various occasions.
-Because we have chosen to use C as our set of scalars, this subsection is a bit more, uh, ... complex than it would be for the real numbers.
-We'll explain as we go along how things get easier for the real numbers R. If you haven't already, now would be a good time to review some of the basic properties of arithmetic with complex numbers described in Section CNO [809].
+Because we have chosen to use \mathbb{C} as our set of scalars, this subsection is a bit more, uh, ... complex than it would be for the real numbers.
+We'll explain as we go along how things get easier for the real numbers \mathbb{R} .
+If you haven't already, now would be a good time to review some of the basic properties of arithmetic with complex numbers described in Section CNO [712].

-First, we extend the basics of complex number arithmetic to our study of vectors in $\mathbb{C}^m$ .
+First, we extend the basics of complex number arithmetic to our study of vectors in \mathbb{C}^m .

+Subsection CAV

-Subsection CAV Complex arithmetic and vectors
+Complex arithmetic and vectors

-We know how the addition and multiplication of complex numbers is employed in defining the operations for vectors in $\mathbb{C}^m$ (Definition CVA [106] and Definition CVSM [107]).
+We know how the addition and multiplication of complex numbers is employed in defining the operations for vectors in \mathbb{C}^m (Definition CVA [90] and Definition CVSM [91]).
 We can also extend the idea of the conjugate to vectors.

+Definition CCCV

-Definition CCCV Complex Conjugate of a Column Vector Suppose that is a vector from $\mathbb{C}^m$ .
-Then the conjugate of the vector is defined as
+Complex Conjugate of a Column Vector

+Suppose that u is a vector from \mathbb{C}^m .
+Then the conjugate of the vector, $\overline{\mathbf{u}}$, is defined by